how to Win on Instagram: 10 most powerful apps for IG growth

 Downsides: My own opinion is that aesthetics are compromised with collage posts.
 Earlier in my IG career I did create multi-photo posts.
 However, I no longer do.
 Now that there is the option for posting up to ten photos with the new “gallery feature” I think there is even less reason to split your screen.
 Still, occasions do arise, and this is an easy and handy app to use.

 Snapseed is a Photo Editing App.

 If you tap on “insights” you can watch tutorials and training to help you make the most of the many tools.
+Most recently I came across a great Snapseed App tutorial.
 You can also watch videos online to learn the fine tuning and specialty features that take more skill.
 There is still is a pretty good-sized learning curve, but I think it is worth the time and effort.
 To read more about our photo editing tips for Instagram take a look at these two blog posts: Edit Camera Phone Pics in IG and Unlock 6 Secret iPhone Camera Features

 Powerful App #7: Lightroom

 Lightroom is a Photo Editing App.